 Reputation is entirely optional

-The most important activities on daily.dev is to read the latest dev news, upvote and comment.
-None of which require you to have reputation.
+The most important activities on daily.dev are reading the latest dev news, upvoting and commenting.
+None of which require you to have any reputation.

 If you’re new to daily.dev, we recommend to first spend time in setting up your feed.
 Once you get comfortable with your feed settings, go ahead, and expand your participation in other areas.

 What is reputation?

-Reputation is how we measure much the community trusts you.
-It is earned by getting positive feedback (as upvotes) from other community members on comments you post and articles you write that got picked up by our feed.
+Reputation is how we measure how much the community trusts you.
+It is earned by receiving positive feedback (such as upvotes) from other community members on comments you post and posts you write that are picked up by our feed.

-The more reputation you earn, the more privileges you will gain, and the more tools you'll have access to on daily.dev.
+The more reputation you earn, the more privileges you will gain and the more tools you'll have access to on daily.dev.
 That is intentional.
 We don’t run this site; the community does!
-Although specific privileges are not announced yet, we encourage you to start building your reputation on the platform, as your points are publicly visible on your profile.
+Although specific privileges have not been announced yet, we encourage you to start building your reputation on the platform, as your points are publicly visible on your profile.

 How do I earn reputation points?